Irreversibility, QNEC, and defects: QNEC on the light-cone

 \section{QNEC on the light-cone}

 In this section we change subject: we study the quantum null energy condition (QNEC) on the light-cone for a CFT.
-Our motivation is two-fold.
+This has been previously analyzed in \cite{koeller2016holographic}.
+Here our motivation is two-fold.
 First, we will clarify and explain a few points related to the QNEC, and its application on the null cone.
 And second, the formula we will obtain will play a central role in our irreversibility proof for theories with defects.

 The QNEC was discovered taking the flat space limit of the quantum focusing conjecture \cite{bousso2016quantum}, a proposed quantum generalization of the null energy condition in gravity.
 Direct proofs in flat-space QFT for free fields \cite{bousso2016proof}, and interacting fields \cite{balakrishnan2019general,balakrishnan2022entropy}, have been produced (see also the holographic proofs \cite{koeller2016holographic,leichenauer2018energy}).